johnshields/Gesture-Based-UI-Research-Paper/README.md

 | **Module Lecturer**      | Damien Costello |

 ***
-# Requirements
+# Project Description
 Research Paper based on Gesture Based User Interface Experience – Accessibility, Evolution and Challenges.
 The purpose of this exercise is to research the User Interface as it moves from purely physical (mouse, keyboard, touch screen) to include intuitive interaction through gestures.